 Learning French at Treeton

-Our aim is to develop the confidence and competence of each child in the foreign language they are learning.
+Our intent is to develop the confidence and competence of each child in the foreign language they are learning.
 Our goal is for them to be passionate, curious and confident about their own foreign language learning abilities when they finish the primary school phase of their education.
 We aim for all children to speak with increasing confidence, fluency and spontaneity, finding ways of communicating what they want to say, including through discussion and asking questions, and continually improving the accuracy of their pronunciation and intonation.
 We also aim for children to write at varying length, for different purposes and audiences, using the variety of grammatical structures that they have learnt.
-We will extend their knowledge of how language works and explore the similarities and differences between the foreign language they are learning and English.
-We will also help strengthen their sense of identity through learning about culture in other countries and comparing it with their own.
+We will continually extend their knowledge of how language works and explore the similarities and differences between French and English.
+We will also help strengthen their sense of identity through learning about French culture and comparing it with their own.

 Teaching and Learning